 The most important thing you can do is talk to someone close to you that you trust about how you feel or your worries about someone else.
 It’s always good to have someone you can turn to for some support and they can help you decide what to do next.
 If you don’t feel you have someone you can talk to, you can always contact us here at Meic.

-There are a lot of support you can access and this can be either through talking therapies (support groups, counsellors, psychotherapists), specialist mental health services such as CAMHS or psychiatric units and some mental health conditions can be treated with medication from your GP.
+There’s lots of support you can access, either through talking therapies (support groups, counsellors, psychotherapists), specialist mental health services such as CAMHS or psychiatric units and some mental health conditions can be treated with medication from your GP.

 - You can usually access a counsellor through your school/college or GP.
 A counsellor will talk to you about what’s going on for you.
 You can also access different talking therapies/other services through your GP and this will be discussed when you go and see them.